What is Council Tax?

 - Looking after your parks and open spaces

 - Many other services including planning, trading standards, elections, cemeteries and registration of births, marriages and deaths

 Your Council Tax also pays for levies (payments we have to make to other organisations) for services such as public transport and waste disposal.

 The Adult Social Care Precept element of your Council Tax was introduced from 1 April 2016 and helps fund the increasing cost of providing Adult Social Care services.

 Separate elements of your Council Tax also contribute towards the services provided by:

-- The Police and Crime Commissioner for Greater Manchester
+- The Greater Manchester Mayor as Police and Crime Commissioner

-- The Greater Manchester Fire and Rescue Authority
+- The Greater Manchester Mayor for general functions including Fire Services

 - Saddleworth Parish Council (only residents in Saddleworth)

 - Shaw and Crompton Parish Council (only residents in Shaw and Crompton)